 Digital marketing is complex.
 That’s why it’s easy to charge hidden fees or wrap them up in long-term agreements without a customer’s knowledge.
 If you are considering starting a digital marketing project or strategy (e.g., web development, SEO, Google Ads, etc.), here are a few items to help you avoid working with a company suffering from M.B.A. disease.

 Ownership of Your Website and Hosting: The issue I harp on the most is ensuring you own your website.
-I’ve met with potential clients that believed they owned their website, and when they attempted moving it to another company, they found out they didn’t own the website.
-So, if they wanted to leave, they had to build a completely new website, or they could pay an additional fee to buy the website.
+I’ve met with potential clients who believed they owned their website, and when they attempted to move it to another company, they found out they didn’t own the website.
+So, if they wanted to leave, they had to build a completely new website or pay an additional fee to buy the website.

 Usually, the company building your website will also host your website for a monthly fee.
 With some digital marketing companies, if you attempt to move the website to another platform, they will add a fee.
 Since they host your website, they may hijack it and take it down if there is a dispute.
 Another covert tactic occurs when you try to move your website to another provider, and the company charges you to pack up the files and send them to the new company.
 Always ask: